top of page

 We can choose to focus on only a few high potential suspects by filtering the data as indicated in the visual on your left and below

-And most importantly, we can sift through data in time i.e. analyse movement spatio-temporally.
+And most importantly, we can sift through data in time i.e. analyze movement spatiotemporally.
+Refer video below-

-Just as positional data adds the new dimension of 'location' in the data and enables us to perform meaningful analytics on it - adding time as another dimension to the positional data and performing visual analytics on it is even more powerful.
+Just as positional data adds the new dimension of 'location' in the data and enables us to perform meaningful analytics on it on a GIS platform - adding time as another dimension to this positional data and performing visual analytics on it is even more powerful.
+See a detailed case involving spatiotemporal analytics to study road accident hotspots, here.

-Because Location Analytics for Crime is a niche field, certain geo-processing tools have been custom built for this sector.
+Because Location Analytics for Crime is a niche field, certain geo-processing tools have been custom-built for this workflow.
 Explore a Story Map of one such module by clicking on the image below -

 Location Analytics for crime can be done on traditional GIS (Geographic Information System) platforms.
 These platforms are robust and one can conduct tactical and strategic analysis, intelligence analysis as well as create dashboards for public information sharing.